4 Tips for Formulating Your SaaS Company’s Inbound Marketing Budget

 Inbound marketing offers SaaS companies the opportunity to accelerate rapid growth more cost-efficiently.
 The beauty of inbound is that it’s about attracting customers to you by providing valuable information, engaging with customers and prospects, and creating delightful user experiences.
 But inbound is more than just a social media campaign or a smattering of blog posts; it’s a long game that requires strategic investment to be effective.

-1. Sell inbound as a long-term investment
+Sell inbound marketing as a long-term investment

 To get the initial buy-in and continued investment that you need for your inbound strategy to be successful, first make sure internal stakeholders know what they’re signing up for.
 Educate them about the nature of inbound marketing as an ongoing, long-term strategy—not a one-off campaign.
+Emphasize the importance of well-planned marketing campaigns in driving customer acquisition and achieving growth objectives.

 Don’t pitch inbound as a cost-cutting method.
 Even though studies show inbound marketing generates leads at 60 percent lower cost than outbound, the goal isn’t to dramatically slash your total marketing budget.
 The goal is to achieve a lower customer acquisition cost (CAC) over time than you could if you stuck to lower-funnel outbound tactics.
 This is especially important for SaaS companies, which typically see a cash-flow trough or negative revenue in their early stages.
 Setting this expectation with stakeholders will help you later when you’re tasked with proving the ROI of your inbound efforts.

-2. Check industry budget benchmarks
+Check industry budget benchmarks

 The amount you can budget for inbound will depend on a variety of factors such as your initial funding, revenue and the growth stage of your business.
-Keep in mind, though, that traditional formulas for calculating sales and marketing budgets don’t really apply to SaaS companies, which typically need to spend more early on to achieve the growth in brand awareness and adoption that will ultimately make them profitable, as Scott Kupor and Preethi Kasireddy point out.
+Keep in mind, though, that traditional formulas for calculating sales and marketing budgets don’t really apply to SaaS businesses, which typically need to spend more early on to achieve the growth in brand awareness and adoption that will ultimately make them profitable, as Scott Kupor and Preethi Kasireddy point out.
 “This is why many SaaS companies today invest aggressively in sales and marketing when adoption is high, even though it puts pressure on current profitability,” they say.

 SaaS sales and marketing budgets are extremely wide-ranging, with companies investing anywhere from 10 percent to 80 percent of annual recurring revenue (ARR).
 SaaScribe recommends calculating total sales and marketing budget as 40 percent of your revenue-growth goal, based on a benchmark from Jason Lemkin.
 Under that formula, a young SaaS company with ARR of $2 million that wants to reach $3 million would need to budget for a sales and marketing investment of $400,000, or 40 percent of the $1 million desired revenue growth delta.

 SaaScribe’s is just one approach to calculating an SaaS marketing budget.
 Benchmark your investment against public SaaS companies in your industry to determine the budget needed to reach your growth goals and become sustainably profitable.
+Here are some general guidelines for revenue-based budgeting:

 3. Allocate funds to align with your growth needs